Enbayft/ALEN-Tier-Guide/test.md

 - Skill: On launching an airstrike, increases escort fleet Damage by 15% for 8s; When paired, increases Air Power by 35%
 Loadout: 3/3/2
 - Desc: A dive bomber focused Kaga, giving up her fast launch for a frontline buff.
 Skills aside, what was said about Hiryuu applies to Souryuu as well.

-- IJN Shouhou Kai (T1 when deployed w/ other CV/L)
-- Skill: On launching an airstrike, heals the escort fleet for 8% HP; On launching an airstrike, Increases Air Power of other CV/CVLs by 15% for 8s
-- Loadout: 0/3/3
-- Desc: Trades Unicorn's passive frontline buff for a temporary Airpower buff.
-Slightly inferior to Unicorn in most circumstances, except for when she's fielded with other carriers or you need the extra damage her dive bombers can provide.

 - KMS Graf Zeppelin (Tier 0 if deployed in a KMS fleet)
 - Skill: 30% increase in efficiency for equipped German planes; All KMS ships in fleet take 15% less damage.